 Learning Support Services (LSS) facilitates and supports access and inclusion for students with disabilities.
-Students who believe they may have a disability should contact this office as early as possible in order to request a reasonable accommodation for a disability.
+Students who believe they may have a disability should contact this office as early as possible to request a reasonable accommodation for a disability.
 Documentation of the disability is required, and providing such documentation is the student's responsibility.

-Learning Support Services is located in Building 6, (971-369-4143, lss@linfield.edu).
+Learning Support Services is in Building 6, (971-369-4143, Iss@linfield.edu).

-Reasonable Accommodations are based on the impact of one's disability and determined on a case-by- case basis.
+Reasonable Accommodations are based on the impact of one's disability and determined on a case-by-case basis.

-Examples of reasonable accommodations include, but not limited to:
+Examples of reasonable accommodations \ include:

-- Extended Testing Time: Students who qualify for this service are allowed 150% 200% of the time normally allowed. - Reduced Distraction for Exams: A quiet room to take tests/exams is provided through LSS. - Peer Notetaking: A student in the same class that note-taking is needed is hired by LSS to provide copies of their notes. - E-text: Some students may require textbooks in an alternate format.
+- 1. Extended Testing Time -- Students who qualify for this service are allowed 150% 200% of the time normally allowed. - 2.
+Reduced Distraction for Exams -- A quiet room to take tests/exams is provided through LSS. - 3.
+Technology-assisted notetaking-Permission to use approved technologies to assist with notetaking during lecture and simulation lab courses. - 4.
+E-text -- Some students may require textbooks in an alternate format.
 E-text allows students to manipulate text and can be read by an electronic reader.

-The list above is not all-inclusive but is intended to give you an idea of the types of accommodations available.
+\Disclaimer: The list above is not all-inclusive but is intended to give you an idea of the types of accommodations available.